Galls in gardens

 By Peter Shirley British Plant Gall Society reviewed by Steve Head

 Many garden plants are hosts to gall-causing insects, mites and fungi.
-Their galls are often complex and colourful and often harmless, although some can be serious pests of fruit and vegetables.
-Many can easily be identified (see references and images below) and learning to find and recognise them opens up a new dimension for wildlife gardeners.
+Their galls are often complex and colourful and generally harmless, although some such as Taphrina padi (see below) and Agrobacterium tumefascians (which causes crown galls) can be serious pests of fruit and vegetables.
+On the other hand the Rhyzobium root galls of legumes are responsible for the nitrogen enrichment of soils associated with the family.
+A lot of galls can easily be identified (see references and images below) and learning to find and recognise them opens up a new dimension for wildlife gardeners.

 The main groups of mite and insect gall-causers are eriophyid mites,